 Higher education in Sweden

-There are 39 universities to choose from in Sweden (14 public universities, 17 public university colleges and some independent institutions of higher education such as Stockholm School of Economics and Chalmers University of Technology).
+There are 39 universities to choose from in Sweden (14 public universities, 16 private universities some independent institutions of higher education such as Stockholm School of Economics and Chalmers University of Technology).
 University colleges are regarded as universities and are no less prestigious than universities.

 Choosing a course